sequelize/sequelize/CONTRIBUTING.md

 ### 4. Running tests

 Sequelize is a monorepo and uses `lerna` to run scripts in each of the packages.
 The syntax for the commands is: `yarn lerna run` followed by the script name.
-For exmaple:
+For example:

 ```
 yarn lerna run test-unit